darpan-b/DSA-in-Python/README.md

-This repository contains implementation of some data structures in Python, primarily done as practice for DSA (CS110) course of the MSc Big Data Analytics program at RKMVERI. <br>
+This repository contains implementation of some data structures and algorithms in Python, primarily done as practice for DSA (CS110) course of the MSc Big Data Analytics program at RKMVERI. <br>
 -- Darpan